 In 2012, a third week solely for resident physicians was added, expanding the educational offerings of the learning intesives to three separate sessions over three weeks in the Sangre de Cristo mountain range at the Telluride Science Research Center.
 Two weeks remained dedicated to health science students from medicine, nursing, pharmacy, allied health and law.
 Lucian Leape, the grandfather of patient safety, joined the faculty in 2012 as well, leading a section of the learnings and discussions.

-In 2013 and 2015 demand for our unique offering of patient safety education continued to grow, and the Telluride Experience expanded yet again.
+In 2013 and 2015 demand for our unique offering of patient safety education continued to grow, and the program expanded yet again.
 Additional weeks were added in Washington, DC and Napa Valley for both health science students and resident physicians.
-A second week was also added in Telluride to accommodate the growing number of residents and students requesting a seat in the room.
-And in 2016, The Telluride Experience will offer new sessions that address the specific patient safety and quality educational needs for health administrators, risk managers and health educators.
+A second week was also added in Telluride, CO to accommodate the growing number of residents and students requesting a seat in the room.
+And in 2016, we began offering new sessions that address the specific patient safety and quality educational needs for health administrators, risk managers and health educators.
+Our number of alumni now reaches into the thousands.

 A short message from founder, Dave Mayer:

-While the short four days spent together are rich with content that attendees can apply immediately upon returning to their home institutions, additional value in attending one of the Telluride Student Summer Camps includes an alumni network all participants can turn to throughout the year, as well as the launching pad for quality and risk reduction projects inspired by time in Telluride.
-Many of our Telluride alumni have gone on to lead real change at their home institutions, and we are continuously inspired to learn of their work.
-We hope that the Telluride Summer Camp website will encourage the sharing of these projects so that patient safety and quality becomes contagious throughout the year.
+While the short four days spent together are rich with content that attendees can apply immediately upon returning to their home institutions, additional value in attending one of the Academy for Emerging Leaders in Patient Safety weeks includes an alumni network all participants can turn to throughout the year, as well as the launching pad for quality and risk reduction projects inspired by our time together.
+Many of our alumni have gone on to lead real change at their home institutions, and we are continuously inspired to learn of their work.
+We hope that our website will encourage the sharing of these projects so that patient safety and quality becomes contagious throughout the year.

 The energy of our resident and student alumni is invigorating, and something we as faculty look forward to each year.
 It recharges our efforts at the front lines of care or hospital administration, and we hope, contributes to making care that much safer for patients around the world.